ros2/ros2_documentation/source/Tutorials/Turtlesim/IntroducingTurtlesim2.rst

 1 Install turtlesim
 ^^^^^^^^^^^^^^^^^^^

-As always, start by sourcing your setup files, as described in the previous tutorial.
+As always, start by sourcing your setup files in a new terminal, as described in the previous tutorial.

 Install the turtlesim package for your ROS 2 distro: